 That title sounds like someone collapsed, doesn’t it?
 But no, Lee Valentine of Veritas Games Company did not falter under the weighty task of reporting on the GAMA Trade Show 2007 (while staffing the Veritas Games booth simultaneously!), and has provided OgreCave with a lengthy overview of this year’s show.
 Please direct your comments to the thread already in progress, and remember, kids: it’s not OgreCave unless there’s a beverage recommendation.

 Yeah, it doesn’t look like much of anyone has a well-oiled journalism machine in operation at GAMA this year.
-GR (which does not mean Green Ronin) has some stuff, here’s some annotated-for-your-convenience highlights and extra bits:
+GR (which does not mean Green Ronin) has , here’s some annotated-for-your-convenience highlights and extra bits:

 Pokemon CMG.
 Make it stop.